mineground/mineground-plugin/doc/commands/warp.md

 ----------

+Tab completion is available for the sub-commands of /warp.
+Implementing completion of warp names is tracked in [issue 1](https://github.com/mineground/mineground-plugin/issues/1).

-This command is implemented in the [LocationManager](../../src/main/java/com/mineground/features/LocationManager.java) feature.
+This command is implemented in the commands for the [LocationManager](../../src/main/java/com/mineground/features/LocationCommands.java) feature.